 - Develop a street photographer’s ‘eye’ and learn how to spot a photo opportunity in an everyday street scene

-- Appreciate the various approaches to street photography
+- Understand the 3 main approaches to street photography

 - Become invisible and shoot your environment quietly and unobtrusively

 - Learn the technical aspects of street photography: equipment, composition, exposure, light and focus

 - Learn how to set up your camera for fast and accurate shooting